‘apt’ is a command line utility for installing, updating, and removing deb packages on Ubuntu, Debian, and their derivatives.

 Whenever a new package is installed on the system that installs related dependencies.

-Unused dependency packages remain on the system whenever any package is removed using the ‘remove’ or ‘purge’ command, which are no longer needed by the system.
+Unused dependency packages remain on the system whenever any package is removed using the ‘remove’ or ‘purge’ command, that are no longer needed by the system.

 $ sudo apt autoremove